wpilibsuite/frc-docs/source/docs/software/examples-tutorials/machine-learning/adding-more-data.rst

 Adding More Data
 ================

+.. danger:: Unfortunately, this documentation is outdated and the methods described here are no longer functional.
+We are currently working on an a successor project and advise teams to research into a `tensorflow <https://coral.ai/docs/edgetpu/retrain-detection/>`__ solution in the meantime.

 These steps detail how to record a new video, upload it to Supervisely, and label the frames.
 You can skip this article if you want to use the WPILib dataset directly.

 .. note:: If you cannot access Supervisely, you can use the WPILib dataset directly in later steps.